Bonds – what they are and their importance

 How are bonds confused?

 - So-called experts have referred to the holder of the bond (the lender, the purchaser) having money to spend.
 The holder cannot have money to spend because they just lent the money! 🙄

-For an exposure to Bonds see mindmap below which is being updated.
-Icons in the image can be clicked on or hovered over for more information.
+For an exposure to Bonds click on the mindmap link below (goes to a new page).
+Icons in the mindmap, can then be clicked on or hovered over for more information.